tafcosta/SHOCKr/README.md

 - **Spherical Modeling:** Simulate hydrodynamics in a 1D spherical framework.
 - **Shock Structure Study:** Explore and analyze shock structures resulting from wind and ambient medium interaction.
 - **On-the-Fly Shock Finder:** Shockr incorporates a real-time shock finder that dynamically identifies shock fronts during simulations without the need for post-processing.
+- **Subsonic & Supersonic winds :** Shockr supports the injection of both supersonic and subsonic winds.

 ## Euler Equations
 Shockr is based on the spherical symmetric form of the Euler equations, governing fluid dynamics in a 1D radial direction.
 The set of equations solved by SHOCKr are